 Regardless of your experience as a Lifeguard, recruiters, and employers are interested in more than you being a strong swimmer or in peak physical condition.

-Firstly, you need to mention the type of environmental setting you have exposure too in terms of your working experience:
+Firstly, you need to mention the type of environmental setting you have exposure to in terms of your (possible) relevant working experience:

-Here we think dams, rivers, lakes, and ponds were swimmers may flock to.
+Here we think of dams, rivers, lakes, and ponds where swimmers may flock.
 In these roles, Lifeguards can look after swimmers in non-surf, open-water areas situated in resorts, public parks, and campgrounds.
 You may not have to contend with waves and currents, but rivers can pose a serious threat to bathers when flooding occurs or if underwater caves exist beyond those murky waters.
-Being a lifeguard is all about identifying risks and taking action to prevent those risk from causing an adverse situation.
-Give details about your work environment and what processes you follow to protect the swimmers.
+Being a lifeguard is all about identifying risks and acting to prevent those risks from causing an adverse situation.
+Provide details about your work environment and what processes you follow to protect the swimmers.

 - Swimming Pools & Water Park:

 Next is the life-saving techniques you can perform.
-These include activities such as performing advanced water rescue, being familiar with CPR, knowledge of first aid measures, oxygen administration and using automated external defibrillators.
-Add a bit more detail here by including information on experience in dealing with head, back and neck injuries and the stabilizing techniques you have used before.
-You may also explain the type of rescues you have done in the past.
+These include activities such as performing advanced water rescue, being familiar with CPR, knowledge of first aid measures, oxygen administration, and using automated external defibrillators.
+Add a bit more detail here by including information on experience in dealing with head, back, and neck injuries and the stabilizing techniques you have used before.
+You may also explain the types of rescues you have done in the past.